Soloura/Study/Loss-Function.md

 Entropy is an average amount of information about probabilistically occurring events.
 The amount of information is defined as follows and can be seen as representing the degree of surprise.

+The more difficult the prediction, the greater the amount of information and the greater the entropy.

 ### Binary Cross Entropy

 ### Categorical Cross Entropy